IMMC-UWaterloo/ARCGen-Python/README.md

 The characteristic average of the input signals is defined as the mean value at each normalized arc-length.
 The response corridors are the envelope of all ellipses.
 As there is no closed-form way of extracting this envelope, a marching-squares algorithm is used to extract this envelope numerically.
 Because the envelope is extracted numerically, it is important that the number of resampling points (`nResamplePoints`) is large enough to ensure that ellipses are sufficiently overlapped to provide a smooth, realistic envelope.
 Similarly, the resolution of the marching squares grid (`CorridorRes`) should be fine enough to capture the shape of the ellipses correctly.
 This last feature is similar to ensuring that the mesh of a finite element or computational fluid dynamics simulation is fine enough to resolve features.

 # Change Log

+## Version 2026.1.0
+Version 2026.1.0 is a maintenance release providing minor bug fixes and improved depenency handling.

+- A bug was fixed where standard deviations population standard deviation was calculated when no warping points were specificied and sample standard deviation otherwise.
+Sample standard deviation is now used throughout.
+It is always recommended to use at least 1 warping point.
+- A bug was fixed which addresses a deprecation in Numpy 2.2+ were empty array checking was changed.
+ARCGen now handles this behaviour much more robustly.
+- The minimum supported version of python was incremented to 3.11.
+- Minimum versions of Numpy and Scipy were incremented.
+- Code was formatted and transitioned to a "src" format for improved developer experiences

 ## Version 2024.1.0
 Version 2024.1.0 of ARCGen-python sees incremental improvement over previous versions.
 ARCGen-python 2024.1.0 now performs signal registration with 2 control points by default if `nWarpCtrlPts` is not otherwise defined.
 These changes do not change any of the underlying behaviour of ARCGen, but are intended to ensure new users get better results more quickly.